 Mistake in Fact

-A mistake in fact occurs when there is a critical misunderstanding of an aspect of the case at the time of the settlement.
-This mistake in fact could involve the misdiagnosis of injuries, an incorrect estimation of damages, or other substantial errors.
+A mistake occurs when a critical misunderstanding of an aspect of the case occurs at the time of the settlement.
+This mistake could involve the misdiagnosis of injuries, an incorrect estimation of damages, or other substantial errors.

 Roseland, New Jersey, Car Accident Attorney